 - Office of Ethnic Minority Affairs

 - Ethical Principles of Psychologists and Code of Conduct

 - Publication Manual of the American Psychological Association, Sixth Edition

-The Psychology Diversity, Equity, and Inclusion Committee is charged with organizing and promoting diversity initiates in the Department of Psychology.
+The Psychology Diversity, Equity, and Inclusion Committee is charged with organizing and promoting diversity, equity, and inclusion initiatives in the Department of Psychology.
 Three such initiatives include the Welcoming Diversity Forum, the Welcoming Diversity Colloquium Series, and the ALANA Psychology Group.
 In 2017, it also sponsored the I Am Psyched!
 National Tour Exhibit, which focused on women of color psychologists.

 The Psychology Diversity, Equity, and Inclusion Committee is composed of both faculty and student members.

 Dr. Randy Floyd, committee chair